-'''

-Defined as 'format (Format) :- format (Format, []).'
+Defined as 'format (Format) :- format (Format, []).'.
+See format/2 for details.

-'''

 format(+Format, :Arguments)

 Format is an atom, list of character codes, or a Prolog string.
 Arguments provides the arguments required by the format specification.
 If only one argument is required and this single argument is not a list, the argument need not be put in a list.
 Otherwise the arguments are put in a list.